Christian Siriano Reflects on 10 Years of Upending Fashion’s Status Quo

 How do you think you’ve been able to sustain success in the fashion world business-wise?

 I always say it’s easy to get a customer one time, but getting a customer to come back season after season is the challenge.
 In the beginning when I was judged harshly, even back then I always had the customers.
 We have a ton of private clients, and do a lot of trunk shows and events, and have such a range of women who are loyal to this brand.
-Even if every department store closed tomorrow and no longer sold my clothing, I would still have millions of dollars in private sale clients.
-At the end of the day, it doesn’t matter if you dress 100 actresses on the red carpet – if women aren’t shopping and buying clothes there is no point.
+Even if every department store closed tomorrow and no longer sold my clothing, I would still have millions of dollars in private-sale clients.
+At the end of the day, it doesn’t matter if you dress 100 actresses on the red carpet — if women aren’t shopping and buying clothes, there is no point.

 So what’s next for the future?

 We’re opening a new store here in New York, it’s going to be a really special shopping experience.
 There will be other brands involved, and branch out to other cities.
 But the main goal is just to keep it going.
-Not everyday is easy but I’m excited for what’s to come.
+Not every day is easy, but I’m excited for what’s to come.

 This interview has been edited and condensed.